 The governing body should govern the ethics of the organisation in a way that supports the establishment of an ethical culture.

 The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen.

 The Board together with the SEC ensures that our business activities, CSI initiatives and strategy of sustainability ensure that we contribute to society as a responsible and ethical corporate citizen.
 In particular, that our lending and investment activities are consistent with this approach.
 (Refer to page 100)

 The governing body should appreciate that the organisation’s core purpose, its risks and opportunities, strategy, business model, performance and sustainable development are all inseparable elements of the value creation process.

 The Board has delegated to management, via Group Exco, the formulation of strategy which is considered and approved by the Board, including key performance measures and targets over the short, medium and long term, and oversees the implementation thereof within the overall context in which Sasfin operates.
 The Board evaluates management’s performance against the purpose and strategic focus areas.
 (Refer to page 23)

 The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation’s performance and its short-, medium- and long-term prospects.

 The Board has assumed responsibility for the Integrated Report and also approves interim communications, including all SENS announcements, disclosures made in terms of Regulation 43 of the Banks Act and other media statements.
-Refer pages 40
+Refer page 40

 The governing body should serve as the focal point and custodian of corporate governance in the organisation.